Verizon Fios Internet Review: Customers Call It “Reliable” and “Smooth”

 Kelly Huh

-Most people know Verizon for its phone plans and celebrity Superbowl commercials, but many East Coast internet users would say that Verizon’s Fios fiber-optic internet service deserves the bulk of the spotlight.
-Available mostly in New York, New Jersey, Massachusetts, and Pennsylvania, Verizon Fios offers top speeds, price guarantees, and a high quality service for a fair, transparent price.
+Available mostly in New York, New Jersey, Massachusetts, and Pennsylvania (you'll find it in eight states), Verizon Fios offers top speeds, price guarantees, and high-quality perks for a fair, transparent price.
 (Verizon also has a great 5G Home Internet service, which we reviewed as well.)

 “No complaints about the service so far,” says Darren Hansen, a Verizon Fios customer in Brooklyn, New York.
 “Haven’t had to interact with customer service—everything has been smooth since we started with Fios a bit over a year ago.”